Deiwin-Ignacio-Monsalve-Altamar/appyoutube/README.md

 -   To bring all the congifurations and dependencies of the project to run in an excellent way

+### How does it work
+It is searched in the bar to watch and it is selected in turn it is played in the bar of the selected video

 ## Autor

 -   ***Deiwin Ignacio Monsalve Altamar - <https://github.com/Deiwin-Ignacio-Monsalve-Altamar>***